-In order to organize this diverse range of project type and cost for strategic evaluation and review, the MSIP competition will be divided into the following four categories:
+In order to organize the diverse range of project types and costs for strategic evaluation and review, the MSIP competition is divided into the following four categories:

-- 1. Mid-Scale Science Projects: Self-contained, limited term projects with well-defined construction and science utilization phases. - 2.
+- Mid-Scale Science Projects: Self-contained, limited term projects with well-defined construction and science utilization phases. - 2.
 Mid-Scale Facilities: Construction or operation of stand-alone, long-term, mid-scale facilities. - 3.
-Development Investments: Design and development for future large mid-scale and large-scale facilities. - 4.
+Development Investments: Design and development for future mid-scale and large-scale facilities. - 4.
 Open Access Capabilities: - a.
-New instruments for existing telescopes, both national and private, in return for US community access. - b.
-Provision of observing time for US community access on existing telescopes (e.g. providing open access nights in return for partial support of operational costs of a facility). - c.
-Data archiving and data management projects leading to public access to data resources.
+New instruments for existing telescopes, both national and private, in return for U.S. community access. - b.
+Provision of observing time for U.S. community access on existing telescopes (e.g. providing open access nights in return for partial support of operational costs of a facility). - c.
+Data archiving, management, and analysis projects that permit or increase public access to data resources.

 The budgets for each of the four categories will be flexible, and distribution across categories will depend on proposal pressure and programmatic considerations.
-It is anticipated that solicitations will be issued on a biennial basis pending the availability of funds.
-However, funding of higher cost proposals that are near the upper end of the funding range may result in a longer interval between solicitations.
+It is anticipated that solicitations will be continue to be issued on a biennial basis pending the availability of funds.

 Mid-scale projects are recognized as ideal incubators for the next generation of leaders in astronomical technology and creators of cutting edge new capabilities.
 Solving the most pressing problems of the day -- such as those called out in the decadal surveys -- using new technologies, techniques, and concepts is encouraged in this competition.
-As such, MSIP categories 1-3 will focus on innovative, potentially transformative, research programs that include a strong component of student training in instrumentation and facility development.
-For proposals in category 4, the science justification must demonstrate the uniqueness of the proposed capability relative to what is currently available to the general US astronomical community.
+As such, MSIP categories 1-3 will focus on innovative, potentially transformative, research programs that include a strong component of student training in instrumentation and featility development.
+For proposals in category 4, the science justification must demonstrate the uniqueness of the proposed capability relative to what is currently available to the general U.S. astronomical community.
 Student training in instrumentation will not be required for proposals in Category 4.
-The lower limit of \$4M on proposal budgets will be waived for category 4.
+The lower limit of \$4M on proposal budgets will be waived for categories 3 and 4.